 Answer: Being a student-athlete entails that being a “student” comes before being an

-“athlete”.
-This means that I cannot neglect my duties as a student regardless of the amount of time being an athlete requires.
-I am able to balance my training, fitness, tournaments, and school work through managing my time properly and maintaining a disciplined work ethic.
+“athlete.”
+These means that I cannot neglect my duties as a student regardless of the amount of time being an athlete requires.
+I can balance my training, fitness, tournaments, and school work through managing my time properly and maintaining a disciplined work ethic.

 EARLY LIFE TENNIS INTRODUCTION

-Rafaella “Rafa” Villanueva started playing tennis when she was 7 years old.
+Rafaella “Rafa” Villanueva started playing tennis when she was seven years old.

 In the year 2012 and 2013 Villanueva claimed the regional school competition gold medallist at the NCR Palaro.
 However, Villanueva refused to represent NCR in the Palarong Pambansa because she prioritized to play for the Philippine national team in the ITF World Juniors Tennis Competition held in Kuching Malaysia.

-Afterwards, Villanueva continued competing in international junior tournaments as she won her first international doubles title at the Asian Tennis Federation (ATF) Lawn Tennis Association of Thailand (LTAT) 14 and under tennis tournament in Bangkok, Thailand in 2014.
+Afterward, Villanueva continued competing in international junior tournaments as she won her first global doubles title at the Asian Tennis Federation (ATF) Lawn Tennis Association of Thailand (LTAT) 14 and under tennis tournament in Bangkok, Thailand in 2014.

 Villanueva continued her junior tennis success not only in international tournaments but also local grade school events.

 → Philippine Athletic Youth Association 2013-2017 – Champion team event for De La Salle

 → Inter-Scholastic Athletic Association 2013-2017 – Champion (team event for De La Salle